Alberta Employment Standards rules

 The hours worked on the holiday do not count when calculating overtime hours worked for the week in which the holiday falls.

-However, there is one exception to this rule: When an employee on a regular schedule works a general holiday, instead of paying them the general holiday pay, the employer may offer a day off in lieu.
-In this case, the general holiday is treated like a standard workday.
+Exception: When an employee on a regular schedule works a general holiday, instead of paying them the general holiday pay, the employer may offer a day off in lieu.
 For the hours worked on the general holiday, the employee receives their standard wage rate and standard overtime rules apply.
 For the day off in lieu, the employee receives their average daily wage.

 Note: Overtime pay is not included in the calculation of average daily wage.